Life Source Goddess Hekate/Kate As Life Transformer

 Photo: Don Hitchcock at Don's Maps, 2008 online at: https://donsmaps.com/venusindex.html)

-(May 7, 2023) The goddess Kate (Hekate) is the feminine life source goddess of the Ancient Pagan Paradigm.
-She corresponds to dark places such as caves and the under-dome region region below the earth plane.
+(updated April 13, 2024) The goddess Kate (Hekate) is the feminine life source goddess of the Ancient Pagan Paradigm.
+She corresponds to dark places such as caves and the under-dome region region below the earth plane and even the night sky (but not the stars in the night sky).
 Her human figurines always show her with arms folded under her breasts in the shape of the under-dome.
 She actually goes back to the hunter gatherer period of the paleolithic.

-Hekate is associated with subterranean waters and deep pools, anything which was though to be a pathway to the under-dome.
+In her succubus role, Hekate is associated with subterranean waters and deep pools, anything which was thought to collect water and be a pathway to the dark realm under the earth.

 Kate was first presented to moderns by Greek writer Hesiod (500 BCE) as Hekate in his book Theology.
 Hekate was not a part of the traditional Greek Pantheon again indicating she was not an Indo-European goddess.
 He says this about Hekate starting in line 404: